Bank earnings signal dark clouds on the horizon - KVIA

 Since 2020, banks have benefited from the longest bull run in history, record-high trade volumes, surging bank deal values, low interest rates and big reserve releases driving profit spikes.

-Now executives are warning that good times are coming to an end.
+Now executives are warning that the good times are coming to an end.

 “It was a turbulent quarter dominated by the devastating invasion of Ukraine,” Goldman Sachs CEO David Solomon said in his company’s release Thursday.
 “The rapidly evolving market environment had a significant effect on client activity as risk intermediation came to the fore and equity issuance came to a near standstill.”